PranshulGG/WeatherMaster/README.md

  - ⬛ Adding cache to reduce api requests
  - ⬛ Translations will be added soon!
- - ⬛ Widgets
+ - ⬛ Widgets / Notifications
  - ✅ Make it lightweight
- - ⬛ Notification alerts
  - ✅ Allows you to add multiple locations
  - ⬛ Customization (under construction)
  - ✅ More detailed weather